sudhakar3697/awesome-electron-alternatives/README.md

 ### Scheme
 * [LambdaNative](https://github.com/part-cw/lambdanative): LambdaNative is freely available under the BSD license, extensively documented, and hosted on GitHub.
 LambdaNative builds native applications on a wide range of platforms including iOS, Android, Blackberry, OS X, Linux, Windows, OpenBSD, NetBSD, FreeBSD and OpenWrt, from a single source code.

-### Tk\Tcl
-* [Tk\Tcl](https://www.tcl.tk/): Join the many thousands of software developers who are already more productive with help from the Tcl programming language and the Tk graphical user interface toolkit.

 ### V
 * [ui](https://github.com/pisaiah/ui): Isaiah's cross-platform GUI library for V. Inspired by the syntax of Java's Swing.
 * [mui](https://github.com/malisipi/mui): A Cross-Platform UI Library in vlang